 Fellowship Information & Instructions 2016-17 (word)

-A complete list of UT Austin Doctoral fellowship recipients is available at
+A complete list of UT Austin Doctoral fellowship recipients is up-to-date and available at

-Twenty-six doctoral candidates from a broad range of disciplines at the University of Texas submitted applications for the AAUW fellowships for the 2015-2016 academic year.
-The scholarship committee consisting of Ruth Rubio, Mary Ellen Scribner, Jean Bissent, Charlotte May and Joyce Pulich reviewed the students’ applications, statements, references and academic credentials.
+Twenty-three doctoral candidates from a broad range of disciplines at the University of Texas submitted applications for the AAUW fellowships for the 2016-2017 academic year.
+The scholarship committee, consisting of Ruth Rubio, Mary Ellen Scribner, Jean Bessent, and Joyce Pulich, reviewed the students’ applications, statements, references and academic credentials.
 The committee members agreed that the applications were exceptional and the choice was difficult.
-After careful consideration, they selected five women to receive awards of $2,500 each.
+After careful consideration, they selected five women to receive awards of $2,400 each.
 These recipients were announced and introduced at our annual May branch meeting as follows:

 For information about fellowships and grants available from AAUW National, visit www.aauw.org/what-we-do/educational-funding-and-awards/.